-Orchid Springs Animal Hospital
+Orchid Springs Animal Hospital is Against Declawing

-We are strongly opposed to the declawing of cats for the convenience of owners.
+As a cat friendly practice we are strongly opposed to the declawing of cats for the convenience of owners.
 Declawing of cats, or onychectomy, is the amputation of the last digital bone, including the nail bed and claw, on each front toe.
 If the surgery is performed correctly and the entire nail bed is removed, the claw cannot regrow.
 The surgery involves the risk of anesthesia, excessive bleeding and postoperative complications, including infection, and is accompanied by pain that may last from several days to much longer unless appropriate pain control is provided.

 Humane Alternatives to Declawing